ironArray/Blosc2-Btune/README.md

 # Blosc2 BTune

-For using BTune you will first have to install its wheel.

 ## Install the wheel

+Start using BTune is easy: just install the binary wheel and go.

 ```shell
 pip install blosc2_btune